MicrosoftDocs/Viva/Viva/insights/manager-insights/connectedness.md

 ## Best practices

 * Strengthen connections with a [Teams channel](https://www.microsoft.com/microsoft-365/microsoft-teams/group-chat-software) for group communications and chats.
-* Use [MyAnalytics network features](../personal/use/network.md) to add people to your "important people" list, which enables suggestions to meet and reminders to respond to emails and complete tasks from them.
+* Use [Personal insights network features](../personal/use/network.md) to add people to your "important people" list, which enables suggestions to meet and reminders to respond to emails and complete tasks from them.
 * Host informal gatherings, such as virtual opportunities for your team to bond over non-work activities and form new connections.
 Create agendas with fun conversation prompts and activities, such as online trivia games.
 * Get people to see things through others’ eyes by organizing carefully structured, face-to-face, cross-silo dialogues.
 * Create inclusive and trusting environments to facilitate agile collaboration.
 A culture of fear exists when employees do not feel safe to come forward with ideas, and those on the fringe may be less conﬁdent about contributing.